Tinkerled/Rectangle-Calculator/README.md

 # Rectangle-Calculator
-First application: calculate area and perimeter from width and length.
+First android application: calculate area and perimeter from width and length.